k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 CDC Delete Tables messages are generated following a Delete LUI command.

 To republish the CDC data of a deleted LUI, run the **CDC_REPUBLISH_INSTANCE** command.
-The CDC data in the LU tables must be re-created by the CDC consumer.
+Note that the CDC data in the LU tables must be re-created by the CDC consumer.

 To see an example, refer to [Appendix C](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-c-cdc-delete-tables-message--example).

 ### CDC Table Change Info
-CDC Table Change Info messages are generated each time a MicroDB is updated and are triggered by insert, update or delete statements.
+CDC Table Change Info messages are generated each time a MicroDB is updated and are triggered by INSERT, UPDATE or DELETE statements.
 These messages contain a list of PK columns in the LU tables and relevant changes in CDC columns.

 To republish the CDC data of an LUI, run the **CDC_REPUBLISH_INSTANCE** command.
+Note that the CDC data in the LU tables must be re-created by the CDC consumer.

 To see an example, refer to [Appendix D](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-d-cdc-table-change-info-message--example).

+## Serialization

-CDC messages are stored in Kafka topics by their CDC Consumer Name defined in the Fabric Studio and can be serialized or de-serialized using the Fabric Java Class utility: com.k2view.fabric.cdc.Serialization
+CDC messages are stored in Kafka topics by their CDC Consumer Name defined in the Fabric Studio and can be serialized or de-serialized using the Fabric Java Class
+**com.k2view.fabric.cdc.Serialization** utility.

-Fabric offers two  **Serialization** class has two methods:
+Fabric offers two  **Serialization** class methods:
 -  public static CdcMessage fromJson(String msg), which creates a **CdcMessage** object from the input message.
--  public static String toJson(CdcMessage msg), which serializes the CDC message to a JSON format.
+-  public static String toJson(CdcMessage msg), which serializes the CDC message to JSON format.

-To view the list of Fabric APIs, click **http://[Fabric IP address]:3213/static/doc/user-api/index.html**
+Click to to view the list [**Fabric APIs**](http://[Fabric IP address]:3213/static/doc/user-api/index.html0.